 How to pay it back: Some bursaries require no repayment at all, while others require the graduate to “work it back” by working for in the donor company after they have completed their studies.

-In the same way as many corporates offer funding, so too do government departments.
+Applying for bursaries offered by government departments In the same way as many corporates offer funding, so too do government departments.
 Each government department provides bursaries in its area of focus - so for instance, the Department of Health offers bursaries in dentistry or pharmacy.
 These bursaries are offered on a national and provincial level, varying from department to department.

 You can find out more about the different government bursaries at the Bursaries South Africa site already mentioned, or you can visit Bursaries 2017 for a comprehensive list - bearing in mind that applications for next year have already closed in most cases.